The Thomas Hardye School: Sixth form

-The school currently has a CCF (Combined Cadet Force) that has been running for the last 100 years.
-The CCF has an Army contingent as well as an RAF section.
-They train regularly and compete on a national level.
-The Army contingent is cap-badged to the Royal Tank Regiment as of the third of July 2023.
-They were previously badged to the Rifles was formerly Devonshire and Dorset Regiment and prior to that the Wessex Regiment.
-Also attached is a Drum Corps that performs annually at the Remembrance day parade, and regularly at other events such as school music performances and many other external events.

 Model United Nations

-The Sixth Form's Model United Nations club regularly attend BISMUN (Bath) and BGSMUN (Bristol), as well as hosting its own in the summer.
+The sixth form's Model United Nations club regularly attend BISMUN (Bath) and BGSMUN (Bristol), as well as hosting its own in the summer.
 It has also sent delegates to MUNs abroad.

-Debating club

-The school has a Debating Society, which has represented the school in the National Finals of the Oxford Union Debating Competition.

 International

 UNESCO status

 In 2010, the school was awarded the UNESCO school status (one of just 54 in the UK) for the "global outlook of students" at the Hardye's.
 UNESCO aims to promote quality education as well as international perspectives in schools and such values as human rights, mutual respect and cultural diversity.
 The Thomas Hardye School has also been declared a 'World School' by the International Baccalaureate Organisation (IBO).
 Much of this recognition is thanks to a pupil who gained the title of UK Young Scientist of the Year.

 BBC World Olympic Dreams

 After Sports Voice submitted an entry into the BBC scheme (which sees a UK school twinned with a former school of a London 2012 Olympic athlete), the Thomas Hardye School was twinned with The Doon School, in the northern Indian city of Dehradun.
-The all-boys private school is one of India's oldest education institutions and was the school of India's first individual Olympic gold medalist Abhinav Bindra.
 The schools communicate regularly and are represented by a member of staff and pupil who arrange projects to exchange culture and prepare for the London 2012 Summer Olympics.

 Along with all the schools in Dorchester, Thomas Hardye has been part of the DASP Olympic Torch Relay in celebration of the Olympics.